| Donald Rumsfeld encouraged the Pentagon press corps this week to forget

 a reason, without a plan, without adequate equipment, without proper

+training and without international support.
 History will say that a reckless President and his cynical advisors

 ignored the environment, ignored the poor, ignored the health care system,